luis-txt/min-cost-ST/README.md

 ### create_characteristic_data
 Processes the directory *graphs* (the PACE instances) and computes the respective characteristics in the *graph_characteristics* directory for each graph instance.
 This includes the number of vertices |V|, the number of edges |E|, the number of terminals |R|, the density of the graph (computed by |E| / (|V| choose 2)), the maximum degree and the standard-deviation of the edge costs.
-Run with the following command from the *Exam* directory.
+Run with the following command from the *min-cost-ST* directory.
 ```
 python3 scripts/create_characteristic_data.py
 ```